 Through first-hand accounts from organizers and speakers, discover the passion and hard work that went into the first student-led TEDx event.

-On June 5th, IE hosted TEDxIEMadrid, an independently organized event in collaboration with TED—an online media organization that showcases thought leadership through speaking events.
+On June 5th, IE hosted TEDxIEMadrid, an independently organized TEDx event that showcases thought leadership with guest speakers.

 This year’s edition—the fourth one hosted by IE—was entitled “[Rec]volution.”
 The reason?
 “Technology is part of the evolution of the human species.
 Everything is recorded in our life,” says Vincent Hug de Merlo, a 20-year-old Spanish-Swiss-Canadian undergraduate business student at IE University who served as video production manager for TEDxIEMadrid.